Integrated Sustainability Analysis

 Sustainable Islands program at the University of Sydney

 The Sustainable Islands program of the ISA team at the University of Sydney is aimed at identifying the sustainability situation on small and remote Pacific islands.
 The program originated out of a partnership between ISA and EcoNorfolk on Norfolk Island.
-So far the program includes participants from the islands of Yap, Niue, Pohnpei, Kosrae, Tonga and Mauke (see map at the bottom of this page).
+So far the program includes participants from Yap, Niue, Pohnpei, Kosrae, Tonga, the Cook Islands, Kiritimati, Tuvalu, Palau, Cocos (Keeling) Islands, Vanuatu, Nauru, Indonesia, and the Comoros (see map at the bottom of this page).

 Regarding sustainability, most island communities face two major challenges: energy supply and waste disposal.
 First, most islands do not have indigenous energy resources, but instead have to ship in fuels over often considerable distances, at a considerable financial burden.
 Second, most islands do not have enough space for operating landfills, so that waste is often burnt under hazardous conditions, with resulting toxic emissions to air.
 Especially the oil embargos forced many island governments to re-think their energy supply strategies, and to consider introducing renewable energy sources, and efficiency and conservation policies.
 Similarly, landfill shortage and high energy prices have stimulated debates about waste-to-energy facilities.
-Renewable energy technologies vary considerably between island settings, depending on the availability of resources such as hydropotential or agricultural wastes.
-On very remote, small islands, solar-photovoltaic is often the only feasible renewable energy source.
-Wind power is by far the most utilized renewable energy source on islands around the world.
 Amongst the many obstacles preventing new energy and waste technologies to be implemented on remote islands are regulatory, legal and institutional barriers, high upfront capital cost and lack of aid, lack of skills to maintain technically sophisticated facilities, lack of knowledge, especially by policy makers, and inappropriate technology design, small size of the island economies preventing economies of scale for some technologies, and visual obstruction, noise, odour and other community objections.

 Our training programs involve an Australia Awards Fellowship.
 Fellows chosen to receive a Fellowship are expected to be leaders or potential leaders in their field, with the likelihood of making a valuable contribution to their country on their return home.
 The training assists island communities in addressing the sustainability challenges of: energy supply, waste disposal, and maintaining export industries.
 Fellows from the Pacific Islands will gain knowledge and practical know-how about